avito-tech/avito-android/docs/content/docs/projects/BuildChecks.md

 This check detects if you override [Gradle project property](https://docs.gradle.org/current/userguide/build_environment.html#sec:project_properties) by command-line.
 It sends mismatches to [statsd]({{< ref "/docs/analytics/Statsd.md" >}}).
-This information helps to see frequently changed propeties that can lead to cache misses.
+This information helps to see frequently changed propeties that can lead to remote cache misses.

 ```groovy
 buildChecks {